Tried releasing baby turtles? We did in Bali!

 While we made it to the beach the next on time, a huge crowd had gathered around the society office.
 So much is the popularity of this event, that tourists and locals thong the place in thousands each day.

 It was 16th August, a day prior to Indonesian Independence Day, which locals celebrated with road shows and stage events.
-A huge space close to the Turtle Society was allocated for the Independence Day celebration.
-Hence, while waiting for the chief guest’s arrival, the event of releasing baby turtles got delayed by an hour.
+The Independence Day celebration was allocated a large space near the Turtle Society.
+As a result, the event of releasing baby turtles was delayed by an hour while waiting for the chief guest to arrive.
 Little turtles swam in large tubs till then.

-Every participant was given a container with a baby turtle and asked to wait for the organizer’s signal.
+Every participant was given a container with a baby turtle.
+Thereafter, we were had to wait for the organizer’s signal.

 The signal to let go!

-We let the little ones tumble out of our containers, as soon as the checkered flag was waved.
+We let the little ones tumble out of our containers, at the sign of the checkered flag wave.

 Watching them crawl towards water is a feeling that goes beyond verbal expression.
-Shilpi’s turtle was literally kicking its heels the moment it was placed in the container.
+Shilpi’s turtle literally kicked its heels the moment it came in the container.
 It pecked her palm a number of times as if asking her to let it go.
 Watching him make it to the water was sheer ecstasy as her eyes welled up with joy.

 Some made it steadily to the water while others crawled slowly.
 Few stopped after some distance, and we assumed they died.
 But they hadn’t!
 Volunteers picked and placed them closer to water.
 As their little limbs moved, the crowd broke into cheers!
 It felt joyous.